coreyclerico/ShellyMotion2UnofficialDriver/README.md

 https://www.shelly.cloud/en-us/products/product-overview/shelly-motion-2-1

-Add in all the Web Actions the url for callback to Hubitat...
+Add in all the Web Actions URL for callback to Hubitat...

 http://172.16.1.111:39501   (your Hubitat IP address)